zordius/yfetch/README.md

 }
 ```

 You can build your own `transformFetchOptions`, `transformForContext`, `transformFetchResult` and `transformFetchError` , or just enjoy yfetch and reuse the exported yfetch transform functions.
+Review [yfetch](src.js) , then make your decision.

 Transform functions
 -------------------